• Free shipping on all orders

 While both breeds are stereotyped as being aggressive and dangerous, Dobermans and Pitbulls are actually gentle, intelligent, and highly affectionate dogs.

 The Doberman is a protective and alert breed.
 One of the most popular types of guard dogs, the Doberman will always keep a watchful eye over his family.
 Despite his history as a watchdog, the Doberman is a very sensitive breed who thrives on attention.
-If left alone for long periods of time, the Doberman can often develop separation anxiety.
+If left alone for long periods, the Doberman can often develop separation anxiety.
 This can lead to unwanted behaviors such as excessive barking and chewing.

 Eager to please, the Doberman does well with both kids and other pets.
 If socialized from an early age, he will be a pleasant playmate to children of all ages, as well as your other household dogs.